- School of Arts, Sciences & Business

 What to Expect Studying at Notre Dame of Maryland University

-Small class sizes support concept mastery and excellence in communication while case studies and simulations offer opportunities to apply academic theory to real-world practice.
+Small class sizes support concept mastery and excellence in communication while applied projects, case studies and simulations offer opportunities to apply academic theory to real-world practice.

 Flexibile Class Schedules